Frequently Asked Questions: The GCLS “Goldie” Awards

 is nominated by members and chosen by the membership using an online voting system.

-For more details, please visit the 2013 Literary Awards
+For more details, please visit the 2014 Literary Awards Page

 What if I was a finalist for an award and couldn’t come to the yearly conference?

-The Awards Administrator asks all those who cannot attend to select a proxy acceptor and provide a speech.
+The Awards Administrator asks all finalists who cannot attend, to select a proxy acceptor and provide a speech.
 If you win a Goldie, the GCLS will ensure that it is mailed to you.

 Where do I go to find out more about the awards?